-Ageless Brain was created for that exact purpose – to help you ensure you never have to put yourself, or the people you care about, through the ordeals that come with a diagnosis of progressive dementia.
+Ageless Brain was created for that exact purpose – to help you ensure you never have to put yourself, or the people you care about, through the ordeals that come with a diagnosis of progressive brain shrinkage.

 Here’s what you’re risking when you decide NOT to take action, considered from the perspective of someone who might end up shouldering your burden.

 My attempt to provide personal home care for my ailing mother lasted six months, after which time I was a physical wreck.
 I don’t advise this approach.
 On the other hand, I have one friend who worries about what she will do once the money she pays to a care giver runs out.
-She pays $8,000 every month for someone to attend to her father who has Alzheimer’s disease.
+She pays $8,000 every month for someone to attend to her father who has irreversible brain shrinkage.

 ANOTHER FRIEND PAID $10,000 EVERY MONTH

-She had two parents with dementia (one has since passed away) who needed full-time care.
+She had two parents with severe cognitive impairment (one has since passed away) who needed full-time care.
 They would sit in the same room across from one other, each of them wondering who the other person was they were staring at.

 Unfortunately, scenarios like these play out every day for families forced to deal with loved ones who have ignored for too long the health of their brain.